 Recipes with Foods High in Zinc

-To be sure that you consume enough zinc to avoid a deficiency and experience these benefits, eat two to three servings of zinc foods every day.
+To be sure that you consume enough zinc to avoid a deficiency and experience these benefits, eat two to three servings of foods with zinc every day.
 Here are some easy and healthy recipes that will help to boost your zinc intake:

 - Steak Fajitas Recipe: These steak fajitas are made with grass-fed beef, plus spices like cumin and paprika, which help fight inflammation and oxidative stress.